inconceivableza/bluesky-selfhost-env/README.md

 Currently, my latest release is <strong>2025-10-18</strong>, based on the <strong>2025-10-18</strong> code from bluesky-social.<br>

+### Note about IP address-based services

+Bluesky uses a service at https://ip.bsky.app/ to retrieve configuration information about the client's IP address, especially for identifying regions and moderation rules applied at the regional level.
+There is currently no source code available for this service.
+A simplified minimal version is available at https://github.com/inconceivableza/ip-location-api which supports some of the API calls.
+This has been included in the ipcc container in this setup.

+The way docker networks forward requests to the container on certain operating systems (including MacOS) prevents identifying the actual client IP address.
+If you need to reproduce this functionality, you may need to run an haproxy front-end that forwards the HTTPS requests to caddy using the PROXY protocol which allows caddy to terminate the SSL connection and manage the certificates, whilst still forwarding the necessary IP address information as received by the host.
+See the section on haproxy forwarding to enable this; you will need to run haproxy manually with the provided config/haproxy.cfg

 ### Special notes about big impact changes in upstream regarding selfhost

 - changes in Aug-Sep 2025, atproto-proxy(bluesky proxy header) is required by social-app, which value can tune only at build time.